aristanetworks/avd/ansible_collections/arista/avd/docs/plugins/Filter plugins/list_compress.md

 ## Synopsis

-Provides the capability to generate a string representing ranges of VLANs or VNIs
+Provides the capability to generate a string representing ranges of VLANs or VNIs\.

 ## Parameters